This post contains affiliate links. Please see our disclosure policy.

 For these sourdough cinnamon raisin bagels, I have added raisins to the dough but then left the cinnamon for the topping.
 Sprinkling these bagels with cinnamon sugar gives a lovely cinnamon flavor and the sugar added a little crunch and gloss to the top of the dough too.
 You get the best of both worlds.

-If you do want to add cinnamon to the actual bagel dough ingredients then you could offset the effects of the cinnamon by adding a pinch of yeast (see more details below).
+If you do want to add cinnamon to the actual bagel dough ingredients then you could offset the effects of the cinnamon by adding a pinch of commercial yeast.

-Yes, if you want to use sourdough discard or a less than mature sourdough starter then adding up to 7g of active dry yeast is a great way to make sure your sourdough bagels rise.
+If you want to use sourdough discard or a less than mature sourdough starter then adding up to 7g of instant yeast is a great way to make sure your sourdough bagels rise.

 Baker’s Timeline